HadassahEngel/Auto-Complete/README.md

 If there are five sentences that the text is their sub-string, they will be returned.
 Otherwise will be returned sentences containing the sub-string with one of the changes - a missing letter, additional letter, or a replaced letter.

+If the user insert `#`, start a new word to search.

 The results will be from sentences within given input text files.

 You can upload your own files. in `data_manager.py`, line `4`, change to your path to folder.